Mwalyego/Tourism-management-system/README.md

 - **Payment Integration**: Users can make payments for bookings using integrated payment gateways.
 - **Ticket Generation**: Generate downloadable tickets with booking details, including QR codes for security.
 - **Map Integration**: Provide maps for user directions and location services.
-- **Auto Control Numbers**: Use unique booking reference numbers for each transaction.
+- **Auto Control Numbers(any way that could be possible)**: Use unique booking reference numbers for each transaction.

 ### User Roles